L4rsG/F-Heat_QGIS/docs/introduction.rst

 1. Municipalities, municipal utilities, planners in municipalities that do not have the time, technical and/or financial resources to prepare or have prepared in-depth heat planning/feasibility studies.
 2. Public and energy communities (ger.
 Energiegenossenschaften) that are committed to the local energy transition.
 3. Scientists and students who want to actively work on the further development of the tool.
-For this purpose, a development tree is presented and continuously published, which describes the core components.
+For this purpose, a development roadmap is presented and continuously published, which describes the core components.
 The development team behind F|Heat at Münster University of Applied Sciences monitors and implements the developments, but also drives them forward itself through research projects.